Matching Pursuit LASSO Part II: Applications and Sparse Recovery over Batch Signals: Batch MPL and Applications to Many-Face Recognition

-Followed by \cite{shi2011}, we randomly choose half images of each person as training set and the rest images as testing set.
-To study the influence brought by the number of measurements (pixels), we down-sample the images with sampling rate $\rho_{d}$, where $\rho_{d}$ is chosen from $\{1, 1/2, 1/3, 1/4, 1/5, 1/6, 1/7\}$ for \emph{YaleB} images and $\{1, 3/4, 2/3, 1/2, 1/3\}$ for \emph{AR} images.
-Obviously, the dimension of new image vector will be $\rho_{d}^2$ of the original image vector.
-The prediction accuracies on \emph{YaleB} and \emph{AR} images are shown in Table \ref{table:acc_YaleB}.
-To measure the difference of the result, the \emph{Wilcoxon} test with $5\%$ significance is conducted between {\tt BGMP} and the winner of {\tt L2} and {\tt L2-L2}, and 1 indicates the significant difference.
+In this experiment, we down-sample the images at a sampling rate $\rho_{d}$, where $\rho_{d}$ is chosen from $\{1, 1/2, 1/3, 1/4, 1/5, 1/6, 1/7\}$ for \emph{YaleB} images, and $\{1, 3/4, 2/3, 1/2, 1/3\}$ for \emph{AR} images.
+Accordingly, the dimension of each new image vector will be $\rho_{d}^2$ of the original image vector.
+Following~\cite{shi2011}, we randomly choose half of the images of each person as the training set, and the remaining images as the testing set.
+The prediction accuracies on the \emph{YaleB} and \emph{AR} images are shown in Table \ref{table:acc_YaleB}.
+To measure the difference between results, the \emph{Wilcoxon} test with $5\%$ significance is conducted between {BMPL} and the winner of {L2} and {L2-L2}, and 1 indicates the significant difference.

-From Table \ref{table:acc_YaleB}, we can observe that, on \emph{YaleB} dataset, {\tt BGMP} shows significantly better accuracy than {\tt L2} and {\tt L2-L2} methods under down-sampling rate $1/5, 1/6 $ and $1/7$ and comparable or slightly better performance under other down-sampling rates.
-On \emph{AR} dataset, {\tt BGMP} performs significantly better than {\tt L2} and {\tt L2-L2} under down-sampling rate $1, 3/4 $ and $2/3$.
-Moreover, {\tt BGMP} and {\tt BOMP} can achieve more stable performance on a wide range of down-sampling rates than {\tt L2} and {\tt L2-L2}.
-For {\tt L2} method, it shows very unstable performance under some sampling rates.
-For example, on AR dataset, it {only achieves} $\textbf{73.23}\%$ testing accuracy under down-sampling rate $1/2$.
-The possible reason is the unstable pseudo inverse on ill-conditioned matrix.
-Its performance can be possibly stabilized by adding a regularization term $\lambda \I$ to $\A^{\top}\A$, namely {\tt L2-L2}.
-From Table \ref{table:acc_YaleB}, {\tt L2-L2} indeed shows better stable performance under different sampling rates than {\tt L2-L2}.
-But it performs worse than {\tt BGMP} and {\tt BOMP} on \emph{AR} database with large number of measurements.
+From Table \ref{table:acc_YaleB}, on the \emph{YaleB} database, {BMPL} shows significantly better accuracy than {L2} and {L2-L2} methods under $\rho_{d} = 1/5, 1/6 $ and $1/7$, and comparable or slightly better performance under other down-sampling rates.
+On the \emph{AR} database, {BMPL} performs significantly better than {L2} and {L2-L2} methods under $\rho_{d} = 1, 3/4 $ and $2/3$. {BMPL} in particular shows much more stable performance than the {L2} and {L2-L2} methods.
+In particular, on the \emph{AR} database, {L2} only achieves $\textbf{73.23}\%$ prediction accuracy at a down-sampling rate $\rho_{d}=1/2$, which may be caused by the unstable pseudo inverse on the ill-conditioned matrix~\cite{shi2011}.
+As a regularized {L2} method, {L2-L2} method shows more stable performance than {L2}.
+However, it is still worse than {BMPL}.